camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 # Working with External Tasks

 To work with external tasks they have to be declared in BPMN XML.
 At runtime, external task instances can be accessed via Java and REST API.
 The following explains the API concepts and focuses on the Java API.
 Often times the REST API is more suitable in this context, especially when implementing workers running in different environments with different technologies.
-See the [REST API documentation]({{< relref "reference/rest/external-task/index.md" >}}) for how the API operations can be accessed via HTTP.

 ## BPMN